It was a Friday, just the third day back from an extended two-week holiday vacation when my throat started getting scratchy.

 - millions of children are sent to school each year because their parents can’t take days off to stay home with them.

-- millions of days of productivity are lost each year when those who are sick come to work and infect others – the overall economic impact of the flu in the U.S. is $87.1 billion each year.
+- millions of days of productivity are lost each year when those who are sick come to work and infect others – the overall economic impact of the flu in the U.S. averages $87.1 billion each year.

 - more than 200,000 people are hospitalized for flu-related complications each year.